Yowie Bay

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Yowie Bay has one of the highest income levels in Australia, according to AreaSearch's aggregation of latest ATO data for financial year 2023.
-The median income among taxpayers in Yowie Bay is $71,002, with an average income of $92,919.
-This compares to Greater Sydney's figures of $60,817 and $83,003 respectively.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Yowie Bay is high nationally.
+The median income is $71,002 and the average income is $92,919.
+This contrasts with Greater Sydney's median income of $60,817 and average income of $83,003.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Yowie Bay would be approximately $77,293 (median) and $101,152 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Yowie Bay rank highly nationally, between the 85th and 96th percentiles.
-Income analysis shows that the largest segment comprises 36.5% earning $4,000 or more weekly (1,136 residents), differing from patterns across the broader area where $1,500 - $2,999 dominates with 30.9%.
-A significant 48.9% earn above $3,000 weekly in Yowie Bay, reflecting prosperity that drives local economic activity.
-After housing costs, residents retain 87.4% of income, indicating strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.
+According to the 2021 Census, incomes in Yowie Bay rank highly nationally, between the 85th and 96th percentiles for household, family, and personal incomes.
+The earnings profile shows that 36.5% of locals (1,136 people) earn $4000 or more weekly, differing from the metropolitan region where the $1,500 - 2,999 category predominates at 30.9%.
+Notably, 48.9% of residents earn above $3,000 weekly.
+After housing costs, residents retain 87.4% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income